community-fabric/python-ipfabric-diagrams/README.md

 # IPFabric

-IPFabric is a Python module for connecting to and communicating against an IP Fabric instance.
+ipfabric-diagrams is a Python module for connecting to and graphing topologies against an IP Fabric instance.

 ## About